engrchrishenry/loc_aware_video_dedup/README.md

 ### Download Dataset
 - FIVR-200K Dataset ([Download Here](https://github.com/MKLab-ITI/FIVR-200K/tree/master))

    The paper used videos categorized as "Duplicate Scene Videos (DSVs)".
 The dataset contains a total of 7,558 DSVs labeled as 'ND' and 'DS' in [annotation.json](https://github.com/MKLab-ITI/FIVR-200K/blob/master/dataset/annotation.json).
-We provide [youtube_ids_ND_DS.txt](https://github.com/engrchrishenry/loc_aware_video_dedup/blob/main/data/youtube_ids_ND_DS.txt) which contains IDs of all DSVs.
+We provide [FIVR_youtube_ids_ND_DS.txt](https://github.com/engrchrishenry/loc_aware_video_dedup/blob/main/data/FIVR_youtube_ids_ND_DS.txt) which contains IDs of all DSVs.
 Only 4,960 DSVs were available for download at the time of writing our paper.
 The list of 4,960 videos used in our experiments is provided in [FIVR_available_videos.txt](https://github.com/engrchrishenry/loc_aware_video_dedup/blob/main/data/FIVR_available_videos.txt).

+  When downloading the videos, use the [FIVR_id_to_query_id.json](https://github.com/engrchrishenry/loc_aware_video_dedup/blob/main/data/FIVR_id_to_query_id.json) file to create one folder per query ID and place all videos mapped to that query ID inside the corresponding folder.
+This organization is required for proper frame extraction using `extract_frames.py`.

 - VCSL Dataset ([Download Here](https://github.com/alipay/VCSL/tree/main))